dr-matt-smith/php-symfony-6-book/00_content/part08_testing/testing5_dbTesting.md

 ## Creating the test database & running the migration

-To tell the Symfony console to work with our test environment settings, we need to use th `--env=test` option.
+To tell the Symfony console to work with our test environment settings, we need to use the `--env=test` option.

 So we can create the test database, and run the migration as follows: